Education Loan Takeover: Process, Benefits & Eligibility

 What is Education Loan Takeover?

-An education loan takeover, also known as an education loan transfer or education loan refinancing, is the process of moving your existing loan from your current bank or NBFC to another lender that offers lower interest rates, better repayment terms, or enhanced service.
+An education loan takeover, also known as an education loan balance transfer or education loan refinancing, is the process of moving your existing loan from your current bank or NBFC to another lender that offers lower interest rates, better repayment terms, or enhanced service.

-Example: Suppose you borrowed ₹30 lakh at 12% interest.
-Your EMI is about ₹43,566, and the total repayment is ~₹71.8 lakh.
-By transferring to a bank offering 10% interest, your EMI drops to ~₹40,462 and total repayment to ~₹63.1 lakh; a savings of nearly ₹8.7 lakh.
+Example (illustrative; as of 2025-26; actual savings depend on prevailing rates and lender terms): Suppose you borrowed ₹30 lakh at 12% interest.
+Your EMI is about ₹43,566, and the total repayment is approximately ₹71.8 lakh.
+By transferring to a lender offering 10% interest, your EMI drops to approximately ₹40,462 and total repayment to approximately ₹63.1 lakh — a saving of nearly ₹8.7 lakh.

-To get a deeper understanding, read our guide on What is Education Loan Transfer?
+To get a deeper understanding, read our guide on What is Education Loan Transfer.

 Get an Education Loan with Higher Chances of Approval.